 For more information on air cleaners in your home, check out this in-depth guide from the United States Environmental Protection Agency (EPA).

 Check out our blog for even more ideas for reducing indoor air pollution in your home.

-Improve your home’s indoor air quality today by calling Stiles Heating & Cooling.
+Improve your home’s indoor air quality today by calling Stiles Heating, Cooling, & Plumbing.
 We can provide more tips on improving your indoor air quality, conduct an Indoor Air Quality (IAQ) evaluation to see how breathable your air is and schedule an HVAC maintenance appointment for you.